RicherMans/AudioCaption/README.md

 ### (Optional) BERT Pretrained Embeddings

-You can load pretrained word embeddings in Google [BERT](https://github.com/google-research/bert#pre-trained-models) instead of training word embeddings from scratch.
-The scripts in `utils/bert` need a BERT server in the background.
-We use BERT server from [bert-as-service](https://github.com/hanxiao/bert-as-service).
+In [this paper](Audio Caption in a Car Setting with a Sentence-Level Loss), [BERT](https://github.com/google-research/bert#pre-trained-models) embeddings are used to provide sequence-level supervision.
+The scripts in `utils/bert` need [bert-as-service](https://github.com/hanxiao/bert-as-service) running in the background.

 To use bert-as-service, you need to first install the repository.
 It is recommended that you create a new environment with Tensorflow 1.3 to run BERT server since it is incompatible with Tensorflow 2.x.

-After successful installation of [bert-as-service](https://github.com/hanxiao/bert-as-service), downloading and running the BERT server needs to execute:
+After successful installation of [bert-as-service](https://github.com/hanxiao/bert-as-service), downloading and running the BERT server:

 ```bash
 bash scripts/prepare_bert_server.sh <path-to-server> <num-workers> zh